Sweden at the Olympics: Road cycling

 Road cycling was included in the Olympic programme in 1896.
 It returned in 1912 and has remained in the Olympic programme ever since.
 Sweden first participated in 1912 and has participated in the discipline in every Summer Olympic games since then except for 2020.

 Sweden's most successful athlete in the discipline was Ragnar Malm with 1 gold, 1 silver and 1 bronze medal.
 He won his gold medal together with Erik Friborg, Algot Lönn and Axel Persson in men's team time trial in 1912.

 Sweden's two remaining gold medals were won by Harry Stenqvist in men's individual time trial in 1920 and Bernt Johansson in men's individual road race in 1976.

 The most successful female Swedish cyclist in the discipline was Emma Johansson who won two silver medals in women's individual road race, first in 2008 and then again in 2016.

-The Swedish athlete with most participations in the sport was Michael Lafis who participated in 4 Olympic Games between 1988 and 2000.
+The Swedish athlete with most participations in the sport was Michel Lafis who participated in 4 Olympic Games between 1988 and 2000.